agpavlik/Advanced-JS-Notes/README.md

 ### 📒 JS Types <a name="14"></a>

 `Primitive type` - is a data that only represents a single value.
+Primitive types are immutable.
+The variable assigned to a primitive type may be reassigned to a new value, but the original value can not be changed in the same way objects can be modified.
+Primitives are passed by value, meaning their values are copied and then placed somewhere else in the memory.

 - <a href='https://developer.mozilla.org/en-US/docs/Glossary/Number'>Number</a>